 In 2011, Lutheran Woman Today changed its name to Gather, and continued providing award-winning content (Bible studies and articles) to more than 45,000 readers, with a pass-along rate of 3 additional people per subscriber.

-Various program initiatives were launched in 1988, some of which continue today such as the grants and scholarship programs.
+Various program initiatives were launched in 1988, some of which continue today such as our scholarship program.
 Initiatives came and went, meeting the needs of the women at the time.
 Raising Up Healthy Women and Girls, the organization’s health initiative, began in 2005.
 Bold Women’s Day, an annual celebration of our mission and the women who accomplish it, launched in 2007.

-Today the organization is active in approximately 7,000 congregations of the ELCA and in 64 of the 65 synods (the only synod without a synodical organization is the Slovak Zion Synod, the ELCA’s only non-geographical synod).
+Today the organization is active in approximately 7,000 of the 9,200 ELCA congregations and in 64 of the 65 synods (the only synod without a synodical organization is the Slovak Zion Synod, the ELCA’s only non-geographical synod).

 Our purpose hasn’t wavered since we created our first constitution.
 “As a community of women created in the image of God, called to discipleship in Jesus Christ, and empowered by the Holy Spirit, we commit ourselves to grow in faith, affirm our gifts, support one another in our callings, engage in ministry and action, and promote healing and wholeness in the church, the society and the world.”